 Stop at Robbie Lecchino’s King of the Castle café, which started out as a hole-in-the-wall coffee shop in an old bakery.
 When the opportunity came up to take over an abandoned garage a few doors down, Robbie took it and transformed the space.
 Plywood, polished concrete and greenery now dominate and there’s an all-day menu spanning blackberry smoothie bowls with fruit sorbet; Thai-inspired bacon and eggs with chilli jam, coriander, mint and roti; and mushroom and truffle ramen.
 Find the King by looking for the baby-blue shipping container out the front, where Josiah Munday runs The Resident Barber.

 For more art, make your way to Geelong Gallery on Little Malop Street.
 Established in 1896 and part of the city’s revitalised arts district, it’s one of Australia’s oldest and most important regional galleries.
-Take in the historical pieces – including Eugene von Guérard’s View of Geelong (1856) and Frederick McCubbin’s A Bush Burial (1890) – before exploring the touring exhibition (until 4 March, it’s Kylie on Stage, which showcases the best moments of Ms Minogue’s concert career).
+Take in the historical pieces – including Eugene von Guérard’s View of Geelong (1856) and Frederick McCubbin’s A Bush Burial (1890) – before exploring the touring exhibition.

 Just down the street, you’ll find Geelong Cellar Door.
 In the countryside surrounding the city, there are a number of emerging winegrowing regions – the Barrabool Hills, Bellarine Peninsula and Otway hinterlands among them – and at this wine bar, you can taste the fruits of the local producers’ labours.
 Snare one of the stools by the window, order a glass of chilled Domaine D’Esterre Lalou Rosé from the Moorabool Valley and watch the city’s denizens wander by – you’ve had a busy day.

-When it’s time to eat, grab a table at perennial favourite Tulip, where chef Graham Jefferies creates smart, contemporary dishes designed for sharing.
+When it’s time to eat, grab a table at perennial favourite Tulip, where chefs Graham Jefferies and Matt Dempsey create smart, contemporary dishes designed for sharing.
 Unable to make a decision?
-At $69, the four-course, nine-dish chef’s selection is the way to go.
-It includes oysters with seaweed vinaigrette, fried baby prawns with smoked-garlic mayonnaise; cured ocean trout with turnip, grapefruit and seablite; kangaroo tartare; slow-cooked lamb shoulder with sides; and chocolate pavé.
+At $75, the four-course, nine-dish chef’s selection is the way to go.
+It includes dishes such as oysters with seaweed vinaigrette; cured fish with pickled fennel, plum and seaweed oil; kangaroo tartare; slow-cooked lamb shoulder with sides; and Ecuadorian chocolate cream with chicken-fat caramel, walnut and goat-milk ice cream.

 Day 2 AM